amr-saeed-mahmoud/Tournament-Tracker-Project/README.md

 ## Database Setup

-A `.bak` SQL Server database backup is included in the repository under the `/Database/` folder.
+A `.bak` SQL Server database backup is included in the repository.

 ## Connection String